BillyFrcs/SnakeLol/README.md

 ## Run and play snake game

 - Create new terminal on text editor.
-- First type "make" on terminal, second type "bin/Main" that's it, or you can also click Build & Run.
+- First type `make` on terminal, second type `bin/Main` that's it, or you can also click Build & Run.
 - Make sure to already installed SFML on linux system, follow the setup and installation from here https://www.sfml-dev.org/tutorials/2.5/start-linux.php.

 Copy and paste the syntax below on your terminal to install SFML framework if you're using debian or ubuntu based system.